 How to Join International Moot Court

-Recruiting of new members begins at the start of the fall and spring semesters during a student's second year.
-Students aspiring to become members of IMC must have completed the Appellate Advocacy class and must take International Law before graduation.
+Recruiting of new members begins at the start of the fall and spring semesters during a student's second and third year.
+Eligibility for International Moot Court membership shall be limited to:

-All of our members are encouraged to take International Law as early as the first semester of their second year in order to compete in any of our prestigious competitions.
-For a complete list of member duties and board rules please see our constitution.
+Additionally, students joining IMC must take International Law prior to their graduation.
+All of our members are encouraged to take International Law as early as the first semester of their second year in order to compete in our prestigious competitions.
+For a complete list of member duties and board rules, please see our constitution.

 A second year student can become a member of IMC through the following options:

-Students who receive an outstanding student award in their first-year legal research and writing, or the advanced legal research and writing course will be extended an invitation to become a member (no need to participate in the “intramural” competition).
+- Students who receive an outstanding student award in their first-year legal research and writing, or in the advanced legal research and writing course, will be extended an invitation to become a member (no need to participate in the "intramural" competition).

-If you have any questions please contact any of our executive board officers at email@example.com.
+If you have any questions, please contact any of our executive board officers via email at email@example.com.